-The term "variegated" is applied to a flower or, more often, a leaf that is two-toned (that is, bicolored) or multi-toned.
+The term, "variegated" is applied to a flower or, more often, a leaf that has more than one color.
+Most often, it will be two-toned (that is, bicolored).
 Often this will mean the foliage is blotched, striped, or bordered with a lighter color than that on the rest of it (or vice versa).
 The term is also applied more broadly to a whole plant that bears such leaves or blossoms.
 The corresponding noun for this definition is "variegation."

-Indeed, a plant with variegated foliage may have much greater display value at one time of the year than at another.
-Take the Golden Shadows pagoda dogwood, for instance.
-The leaves of this short tree have at least two colors in them throughout the growing season, but they look their best in spring and in fall, when they take on a third color.
+Indeed, a plant with variegated foliage may have much greater display value at one time of the growing season than at another.
+Take Golden Shadows pagoda dogwood (Cornus alternifolia 'Wstackman'), for instance: Its leaves have at least two colors in them throughout the growing season, but they look their best in spring and in fall, when they take on a third color.

-If you like the idea of having variegated plants in your landscaping, one plant that you may come to adore is the 'Nora Leigh' tall garden phlox.
+If you like the idea of having variegated plants in your landscaping, one plant that you may come to adore is 'Nora Leigh,' a type of phlox.
 This novelty bears not only two-toned leaves, but also two-toned flowers.